instana/go-sensor/docs/disabling_spans.md

 ## Configuration Methods

-There are three ways to disable log spans:
+There are four ways to disable log spans:

 ### 1. Using Code